Click for Grid of Events:

-The theme of TCF 2017 will be Autonomous Vehicles
+The theme of TCF 2017 was Autonomous Vehicles:

 Prof. Raj Rajkumar is the George Westinghouse Professor of Electrical & Computer Engineering and Robotics Institute at Carnegie Mellon University.
 He directs a number of labs at CMU, including the newly established University Transportation Center on Technologies for Safe and Efficient Transportation.
 He was co-director of the lab that created the Autonomous Cadillac, which completed 33-miles through high-traffic suburban thoroughfares and two interstate highways.
 He led the Systems Engineering Group for Tartan Racing, the winner of the 2007 DARPA Urban Challenge, a high profile autonomous vehicle competition.